aman5898/Learn-Earn/README.md

 ```
 ## Instructions regarding styling

++ Calculate sizes by multiplying XD sizes with 0.714px then convert result size in rem by going to https://pixelsconverter.com/px-to-rem.
++ All sizes should be in rem.
 + Make .scss files in styles folder for components
 + Import .scss files in App.scss
 + Don't write anything except imports statements in App.scss